Ancient Egyptian Cow Goddess Hathor

 Goddess Hathor’s name

 The goddess Hathor’s name is written in Hieroglyphic symbols as a falcon within a square!
-The falcon represents her spouse, the deity Horus, and the square form represents her dwelling, indicating that she is Horus’ wife.
+The falcon represents her husband, the deity Horus, and the square form represents her dwelling.
+This indicates that she is Horus’ wife.
 This depiction of the concept is really accurate, and there is no better way to describe a woman than to refer to her as her husband’s home.
-Another explanation claims that she is Horus’s cage, where he is secured and to ensure that Horus is always there for his wife.
+Another explanation claims that she is Horus’s cage, where she secures him to ensure that he is always there for her.

 Hathoric Pillar – The Hymn of Seven Hathors